What is Housing Discrimination and How Can I Report It?

 Click to learn more in Spanish

 La discriminacion en la viviendaIf you’ve ever been told you might be more “comfortable” in another neighborhood; been pressured by a landlord to pay rent with sexual favors; or told to get rid of an animal, even though they’re an assistance animal, you may have experienced housing discrimination.
 And these are just a few examples.
-According to the U.S. Department of Housing and Urban Development (HUD), any discrimination in renting or buying a home, getting a mortgage or home insurance, seeking housing assistance, or engaging in other housing-related activities based on race, color, national origin, religion, sex (including sexual orientation and gender identity), familial status, and disability is prohibited under the federal Fair Housing Act.
-Yet, there are over four million incidents of housing discrimination every year, and most go unreported.
-Watch the video below to learn more about this form of discrimination and read about how to address it.

 Report housing discrimination to your local private fair housing center

 If you think housing discrimination has occurred, report it to your local fair housing center.
-These private, non-profit organizations may review the experience with you to assess if discrimination occurred, gather supporting evidence, and help you file a complaint with HUD or a state/local government fair housing agency.
+These private, non-profit organizations may review the experience with you to assess if discrimination occurred, gather supporting evidence, and help you file a complaint with a state/local government fair housing agency.
 They provide services free of charge.

 Fair housing centers don’t have the authority to adjudicate matters of law, but they are staunch advocates for victims of discrimination.
 Many fair housing centers will advocate on behalf of victims of discrimination through the federal, state, or local complaint process; may be able to refer you to an attorney; and may offer other services, such as assisting with reasonable accommodation requests.